smpetersgithub/AdvancedSQLPuzzles/Database Articles/Advanced SQL Joins/13 - Set Operations.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The difference between joins and set operations is that although both concepts are used to combine data from multiple tables, a join combines columns, whereas set operations combine rows.
 The SQL standard for set operators does not use the terms "EQUAL TO" or "NOT EQUAL TO" when describing their behavior but instead uses the terminology of "IS [NOT] DISTINCT FROM" and NULLS are treated as equalities in the context of set operators.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;SQL only supports the intersection, union, and relative complement in set theory (with the constructs `INTERSECT`, `UNION`, and `EXCEPT`).
 SQL does not have constructs for the symmetric difference or the absolute complement.
-The ANSI standard set operation in SQL for returning the rows present in the first set but not in the second set is `EXCEPT`.
+The ANSI-standard set operation in SQL for returning rows present in the first set but not in the second is `EXCEPT`.
 The use of `MINUS` or `DIFFERENCE` is also prevalent, but it is not part of the ANSI standard.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Here are some examples of set operators in SQL and how they interact with the NULL markers in our example tables.